 If your cat prefers wet food, you probably understand the frustration of throwing away uneaten food and wonder if there’s a better way.
-Storing dry cat food is so much easier, but if that’s not an option, it’s time to explore how to store and serve wet food in a way that creates less waste.
+Storing dry cat food is much easier, but if that’s not an option, it’s time to explore how to store and serve wet food in a way that creates less waste.

 You’ll save money on wasted food, and you may even be able to make serving wet food a little easier on yourself.
 Let’s take a look at a few things you can do to preserve your cherished feline friend’s wet food, including one of the most important methods — freezing.
 If you're wondering if you can freeze wet cat food, we have answers.

 You can also cut the food into mini chunks and freeze it that way.
 Serve a few of them to equal one serving size, and you’ve got a conveniently portioned freezer stash for your cat’s dinner.